 You then get a separate negative entry every subsequent 30 days that it’s late.
 So if it takes you three months to pay one student loan bill, you get three separate negative item, with each one hurting your score.
 And while many creditors report your late payments, they don’t always bother reporting your on-time ones.

 Whatever type of payment history you have on your credit report — whether good or bad — it represents 35% of your credit score.
 That’s the highest allocation out of everything that goes into your credit score.

-So to have the chance of getting your on-time payments for a secured credit card captured on your credit report can be extremely helpful.
+So having a credit line with good payment history on your credit report can be extremely helpful.
 But it also underscores just how important it is to make all of your credit card payments on time so you can take full advantage of this opportunity.

-Obviously, one of the largest advantages of a secured credit card is having a line of credit available to you.
-Next to that is the chance to rebuild your credit score each month.
-While these are important enough reasons on their own, there are a few more perks when you get a secured credit card.
+Obviously, one of the largest advantages of a secured card is having a line of credit available to you.
+Next to that is the chance to build your credit each month.
+While these are important enough reasons on their own, there are a few more perks when you get a secured card.

 One is that there aren’t limits on where you use them.
 Most banks partner with well-known credit card companies like Visa or MasterCard, allowing you to use your secured credit card anywhere these brands are accepted.
 It’s an extremely convenient financial tool.

 While you might have a higher interest rate, chances are that it will be much lower than if you managed to qualify for an unsecured credit card.
 Plus, secured cards start off with a relatively low credit limit, so you don’t have the temptation to charge huge sums of money.

 This can be extremely helpful if your bad credit resulted from overspending or lack of financial planning.
 Another little-known benefit to having a secured card is that you can oftentimes earn interest on your deposit, depending on the bank you choose.